Nursing 406 - Adult Health Care » Spring 2020 » Chapter 29 Quiz

 A health care provider in the outpatient department examines a client with chronic heart failure to investigate recent-onset peripheral edema and increased shortness of breath.
 The nurse documents the severity of pitting edema as +1.
 What is the best description of this type of edema?

-B. A depression of more than 1 cm when the thumb is released from the swollen area; severe foot and leg swelling
+Detectable depression of less than 5 mm when the thumb is released from the swollen area; normal foot and leg contours

 Question #35